MarllonGomes/alpine-zod-validation/README.md

 ## Usage

-To use validation you should apply the 'x-zvalidate' directive to your alpinejs component, and define a 'zValidateSchema' property with your Zod schema, then you can use the $zvalidation magic method to check if the form is valid or not.
+To use validation you should apply the 'x-zvalidate' directive to your alpinejs component, and define a 'zValidateSchema' property with your Zod schema, then you can use the $zValidation magic method to check if the form is valid or not.

 ```html
 <form